BssMsi/everglow_ai_storefront/frontend/README.md

 - **Add new UI components**: Place them in `src/components/` and use theme variables for styling.

 ## Next Steps / TODO
-- Integrate real AI agent for search and product recommendations.
-- Connect to backend for real customer and product data.
-- Add analytics to further personalize the UI.
+- Add customer interaction analytics to further personalize the UI.
-- **[In Progress]** Revolutionize UI: Modern, animated, adaptive components inspired by Aceternity UI.
+- Revolutionize UI: Modern, animated, adaptive components
-  - [x] Replace basic SearchBar with new animated, expandable ChatSearchBar (see `src/components/search/ChatSearchBar.tsx`).
-  - [x] Integrate Framer Motion for smooth UI animation.
-  - [x] Begin shadcn/ui component integration (card, input, textarea).
-  - [ ] Refactor other UI components (header, footer, product cards, etc.) for modern look and adaptive styling.
-  - [ ] Ensure all colors, fonts, and styles are driven by ThemeContext for full adaptivity.
-  - [ ] Add micro-interactions and polish for delightful UX.

 ---
-For questions or contributions, see the main project README or contact the EverGlow team.